Skip to main content

 Prognostic factors for infantile choriocarcinoma of the liver

-If your child has been diagnosed with infantile choriocarcinoma of the liver, you may have questions about how serious the cancer is and your child's chances of survival.
+If your child has been diagnosed with infantile choriocarcinoma of the liver, you likely have questions about how serious the cancer is and your child's chances of survival.
 The likely outcome or course of a disease is called prognosis.

 • the size of the tumor